nathanjsharpe/portal-prototype/STORIES.md

 As a member, I can log in.

-As a member, I see current collections when I log in.
+As a member, I see current episodes when I log in.

-As a member, I can view any collection that is current or free.
+As a member, I can view any episode that is current or free.

-As a member, I can see my progress through collections.
+As a member, I can see my progress through episodes.

 # Admin

-As an admin, I can create and edit collections.
+As an admin, I can create and edit episodes.

-As an admin, I can set a publish date for a collection to have the collection automatically added to current collections on that date.
+As an admin, I can set a publish date for a episode to have the episode automatically added to current episodes on that date.

-As an admin, I can set an expiration date for a collection to have the collection automatically removed from current collections on that date.
+As an admin, I can set an expiration date for a episode to have the episode automatically removed from current episodes on that date.

-As an admin, I can publish any collection to have it immediately added to current collections.
+As an admin, I can publish any episode to have it immediately added to current episodes.

-As an admin, I can unpublish any current collection to have it immediately removed from current collections.
+As an admin, I can unpublish any current episode to have it immediately removed from current episodes.

-As an admin, I can mark collections as free to allow access to all users and guests.
+As an admin, I can mark episodes as free to allow access to all users and guests.

 As an admin, I can create and edit videos.
 - Enter title and description
-- Associate with collections
+- Associate with episodes
 - Upload to Vimeo

 As an admin, I can create and edit audio.
 - Enter title and description
-- Associate with collections
+- Associate with episodes
 - Upload to S3

 As an admin, I can create and edit a file resource.
 - E.g., pdf, doc
 - Enter title and description
-- Associate with collections
+- Associate with episodes
 - Upload to S3

 As an admin, I can create and edit a link resource.
 - Enter title, description, url
-- Associate with collections
+- Associate with episodes

 As an admin, I can create and edit recommended readings.
 - Enter title, description
 - Enter amazon link
-- Associate with collections
+- Associate with episodes
 - Referral added to amazon link on save if not already present

 As an admin, I can create and edit articles using a wysiwyg html editor.
 - Enter title, description
 - Edit html using editor
-- Associate with collections
+- Associate with episodes

-As an admin, I can add existing content to collections.
+As an admin, I can add existing content to episodes.
 - Videos, audio, links, uploaded articles, recommended reading
-- Visit collection
+- Visit episode
 - Click 'Add video'
 - Click 'Existing video'
 - Choose from existing videos

-As an admin, I can create new content for a collection.
+As an admin, I can create new content for a episode.
-- Visit collection
+- Visit episode
 - Click 'Add video'
 - Click 'New video'
 - Taken to video creation form
-- When video saved, returned to collection
+- When video saved, returned to episode

+# Accounts

+User
+  email: string
+  crypted_password: string
+  account_id: int
+  account_owner: bool
+  active_until: datetime
+  subscription_id: string
+  customer_id: string
+  confirmation_token: string
+  confirmed_at: datetime

+Click 'Sign up'
+/registrations/new
+Enter email and password
+/Send email with verification token
+Click verify
+/Set customer as verified
+/subscriptions/new
+Click 'Subscribe'
+/Stripe checkout
+Fill in information and click pay 80
+/subscriptions POST
+/create stripe customer
+/redirect /

+/organizations
+Create organization account
+/organizations/new
+Enter organization information, email and password /Send email with verification token
+Click verify
+/Set user as verified
+/organization/subscriptions/new
+Click 'Subscribe'
+/Stripe checkout
+Fill in information and click pay 400 /organizations/subscriptions POST
+/create stripe customer
+/redirect /account

+/account
+Click invite new user
+/invitations/new
+Enter email, submit
+/invitations POST
+/create user
+/send email invitation to user
+/account

+Click accept
+/Set customer as verified
+/subscriptions/new
+Click 'Subscribe'
+/Stripe checkout
+Fill in information and click pay 12
+/subscriptions POST
+/create stripe customer
+/redirect /

+# episodes

+/episodes
+Current Episode
+Upcoming Episode